ogdevlabs/experiment.test.generator/docs/general-steps.md

-# General steps
+# Test Generation for Service applications

-The steps for outline at general level
+The following steps are guidance of high level actions to follow

-## Providing only the source control URI
+## Scenario: Source Control URI as Input

 ### Obtain the OpenAPISpec document